codelardo/Installers/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command:.
 ```
-ips-cli masternode status
+absolute-cli masternode status
 ```
 ***

 ## Usage:
 ```
-ips-cli masternode status
+absolute-cli masternode status
-ips-cli getinfo
+absolute-cli getinfo
 ```
 Also, if you want to check/start/stop **Ips**, run one of the following commands as **root**:

 ```
-systemctl status Ips          #To check if Ipsum service is running
+systemctl status Ips          #To check if Absolute service is running
-systemctl start Ips           #To start Ipsum service
+systemctl start Ips           #To start Absolute service
-systemctl stop Ips            #To stop Ipsum service
+systemctl stop Ips            #To stop Absolute service
-systemctl is-enabled Ips      #To check if Ipsum service is enabled on boot
+systemctl is-enabled Ips      #To check if Absolute service is enabled on boot
 ```
 ***